allenallada/PHP-Test/README.md

   - Implemented Interface for Comment and News
     - created a contract for both contracts for their unique properties
     - if future classes share unique properties as those 2 class, those interfaces can be used
-  - repetitive getInstance for Comment and News Manager
+  - Repetitive getInstance for Comment and News Manager
     - created a singleton class for better modularity and fix the repetitive code
+  - Manual Creation of Query for each manager
+    - created a Query builder for reusability